plotly/plotly.github.io/_posts/excel/2015-10-31-bubble-map-with-excel.md

 Follow along below to make a bubble map of your own.

-### Step 1 - Upload your Excel data to Plotly's grid
+### Step 1 - Upload your Excel data to Chart Studio's grid

 Open the data file for this tutorial in Excel.
 You can download the file here in
 <a href="https://raw.githubusercontent.com/plotly/datasets/master/2014_us_cities.csv">CSV</a>